ait-energy/ariadne-json-route-format/README.md

 A simple example how to display a route in a browser with Leaflet is shown in `src/main/resources/ariadne-json-route-format_example_leaflet.html`.

 ## Coding Style
+- implicit public constructor without arguments (used by jackson for deserialization)
+- static createXY methods as shortcuts for building typical instances
-- all members are immutable and private final with public getters
+- all members are private and mutable (and initialized where they are defined)
-- documentation for individual fields (if present) is always located at the public getters (not in the builder)
+- getter methods for all members (used by jackson for serialization)
+- setter methods for all members (used by jackson for deserialization)
+  - create defensive copies of complex data structures
+  - return the object itself (so calls to setter methods can be chained similar to the builder pattern)
+- for easy generic extension the map "additionalInfo" is provided for many classes
+- validate() method for checking if the state of the class is legal (use exceptions? or just return a boolean - in that case you don't know what's wrong!) **TODO**
+- optional members
+  - use java.util.Optional<T> as member (not Java serializable, but we don't need that)
+  - just use T in the setter method, create with Optional.ofNullable(t), so that unsetting of a member is possible
 - java.time.ZonedDateTime is used to represent time stamps
-- builder pattern is used to construct instances (except GeoJSON)
-  - builders allow unsetting fields through null values
-  - builders check if mandatory arguments are provided and throw an IllegalArgumentException in case of missing / invalid arguments
-- for easy generic extension the map "additionalInfo" is provided for many classes
+- documentation for individual fields (if present) is always located at the public getters (not the setters)
+- useful implementation of toString()

 ## Funding
 Initial development was done together with [Fluidtime](http://www.fluidtime.com) within the research project 'sproute', which was funded by the Vienna Business Agency (Call From Science to Products 2013).